 Research & Clinical Trials

-One of the research avenues available to patients in the Texas Oncology Pediatric Hematology-Oncology Program, is through the Children’s Oncology Group (COG), a National Cancer Institute-sponsored cooperative research group.
-Through this program, children are offered state-of-the-art therapy and promising new medications.
-Texas Oncology Pediatrics is also a member of the National Bone Marrow Donor Program (NMDP), which affords patients without family members who can serve as donors access to potentially lifesaving transplants from alternative stem cell sources.
-The Stem Cell Transplant program is fully accredited by the Federation for Accreditation of Cellular Therapy (FACT) and the Children’s Oncology Group (COG).
+One research avenue available to our pediatric patients is through the Children’s Oncology Group (COG), a National Cancer Institute-sponsored cooperative research group.
+Through this program, children have access to promising new medications and therapies.
+Texas Oncology-Medical City Dallas Pediatric Hematology-Oncology is also a member of Be the Match (formerly the National Bone Marrow Donor Program), which affords patients without family members who can serve as donors access to potentially lifesaving transplants from alternative stem cell sources.